truenas/middleware/docs/userguide/index.rst

 `This article <http://www.informit.com/guides/content.aspx?g=security&seqNum=37&rll=1>`_
 describes how to configure KDC discovery over DNS and provides some examples of records with differing priorities.

-If the cache becomes out of sync due to an AD server being taken off and back online, resync the cache using System → Settings → Advanced →
+If the cache becomes out of sync due to an AD server being taken off and back online, resync the cache using :menuselection:`System --> Settings --> Advanced --> Rebuild LDAP/AD Cache`.
-Rebuild LDAP/AD Cache.

 An expired password for the administrator account will cause kinit to fail, so ensure that the password is still valid.
 Also, double-check that the password on the AD account being used does not include any spaces or special symbols, and is not unusually long.

 Try creating a Computer entry on the Windows server's OU.
 When creating this entry, enter the FreeNAS® hostname in the name field.
 Make sure that it is under
-15 characters and that it is the same name as the one set in the *Hostname* field in Network → Global Configuration and the *NetBIOS Name* in Services → Directory Services → Active Directory settings.
+15 characters and that it is the same name as the one set in the *Hostname* field in :menuselection:`Network --> Global Configuration` and the
+*NetBIOS Name* in :menuselection:`Directory Services --> Active Directory` settings.
 Make sure the hostname of the domain controller is set in the
-*Domain Controller* field of Services → Directory Services → Active Directory.
+*Domain Controller* field of :menuselection:`Directory Services --> Active Directory`.

 LDAP
 ----